Fast RMX Review

 Fast RMX

 There is no denying that the software lineup for the Nintendo Switch at launch is a little sparse.
-As a digital only racing title, Fast RMX serves as a semi-sequel to the Wii U title Fast Racing Neo.
-It’s been a couple of years since original release, and Shin’en has remastered the game, improving the visual fidelity, adding new tracks and keeping the game running at a smooth 60fps, outside of a couple of rare hiccups.
+As a digital-only racing title, Fast RMX serves as a semi-sequel to the Wii U title Fast Racing Neo.
+It's been a couple of years since the original release, and Shin'en has remastered the game, improving the visual fidelity, adding new tracks, and keeping the game running at a smooth 60fps, outside of a couple of rare hiccups.

-Even when playing on the novice difficulty, the championship can be quite difficult.
-A single wrong move or slowing down can see any lead you have over the AI opponent drivers shrink considerably.
-At one point, I managed to lead a race into the final two turns and just briefly scrapped my vehicular across the wall, and the AI quickly capitalized.
-It wasn’t even a neck and neck race either, as there was a considerable gap between myself and the two ships behind me.
+Even when playing on the novice difficulty, the championship can be quite challenging.
+A single wrong move or slowdown can see any lead you have over the AI opponent drivers shrink considerably.
+At one point, I managed to lead a race into the final two turns and just briefly scraped my vehicle across the wall, and the AI quickly capitalized.
+It wasn't even a neck-and-neck race either, as there was a considerable gap between myself and the two ships behind me.
 Not to mention, the AI will always hit the boost off the starting line in every race.
-At least the game is visually striking, with each track covering a wide selection of environments, from asteroid asteroids to tropical sunsets and everything in between.
+At least the game is visually striking, with each track covering a wide selection of environments, from asteroid fields to tropical sunsets and everything in between.

 As you race, you'll come across blue and orange pads that act as an instant boost, and you must hit all of them if you want any chance of winning, especially on the higher difficulties.
 Making things interesting, your polarity must match the proper color of the boost pad.
 Having a blue polarity while you fly over an orange boost pad will reduce your speed immediately and typically will cost you the race.